-^aDREAM is an investigator-led trial. ^bSurvodutide is licensed to Boehringer Ingelheim from Zealand Pharma, with Boehringer solely responsible for development and commercialization globally (subject to Zealand's co-promotion rights in the Nordic countries). ^cSYNCHRONIZETM-1 and SYNCHRONIZETM-2.
-MAD=multiple ascending dose; MASH=metabolic dysfunction-associated steatohepatitis (formerly NASH=non-alcoholic steatohepatitis); CHI=congenital hyperinsulinism; SBS=short bowel syndrome.
+^bSurvodutide is licensed to Boehringer Ingelheim from Zealand Pharma, with Boehringer solely responsible for development and commercialization globally (subject to Zealand's co-promotion rights in the Nordic countries). ^cPrimary completion of SYNCHRONIZETM-1 and 2 is at clinicaltrials.gov estimated to be in December 2025 (NCT06066515; NCT06066528).